OpenSPP/documentation/docs/learn/digital_public_infrastructure.md

 # Digital Public Infrastructure

 ## Introduction to DPI
 Just as railroads built with public money helped society grow in the past, today's digital systems, known as Digital Public Infrastructure (DPI), play a similar role in our modern world.
-DPI facilitates the movement of people, money, and information in the digital realm.
+DPI facilitates the movement of people, money, and {term}`information` in the digital realm.

 DPI is powerful as it spans various areas, leveraging universally accessible technology, adhering to clear and fair rules, and fostering innovation.
 This approach transcends technology, encompassing good governance and local environmental adaptation.

-DPI enhances digital services in countries, aiding in achieving global objectives like the Sustainable Development Goals (SDGs).
+DPI enhances digital {term}`services` in countries, aiding in achieving global objectives like the Sustainable Development Goals (SDGs).
 It enables transformative service delivery, prioritizing safety, inclusivity, and respect for individual rights and ideas.
 Nations including Brazil, India, and Singapore are employing DPI to realize significant advancements.

 ## Components of DPI
 DPI integrates critical components for secure, efficient, and accessible digital services:
-- **Digital Identity**: Reliable online identification systems for individuals and businesses.
+- **Digital Identity**: Reliable online {term}`identification` systems for individuals and businesses.
-- **Registries**: Specialized systems, such as Civil Registration and Vital Statistics (CRVS) and social registries, that maintain comprehensive and official records.
+- **Registries**: Specialized systems, such as {term}`civil registration` and Vital Statistics (CRVS) and social registries, that maintain comprehensive and official records.
 - **Payments**: Systems for straightforward monetary transactions among people, businesses, and governments.
-- **Data Exchange**: Fluid data flows between government and private sector, with robust personal data protection measures.
+- **Data Exchange**: Fluid data flows between government and private sector, with robust personal {term}`data protection` measures.

-## DPI in Social Protection
+## DPI in social protection
 DPI plays a pivotal role in social protection, especially in low-and-middle-income countries (LMICs).
 It facilitates a rights-based and inclusive digital transformation by intertwining technology, governance, and local digital ecosystems.
-Implementing DPI in social protection schemes ensures adaptability, efficiency, and inclusivity, addressing diverse societal needs.
+Implementing DPI in social protection schemes ensures adaptability, {term}`efficiency`, and inclusivity, addressing diverse societal needs.

 ### Real-World Examples and Impact
 India has seen transformative impacts from DPI, with digital IDs provided to over a billion people, enhancing government service accessibility.
 In Mauritius, DPI has led to the development of over 500 new electronic services for citizens and businesses through robust data exchange mechanisms.

 ### The COVID-19 Pandemic and DPI
-During the COVID-19 pandemic, DPI was invaluable in scaling social assistance rapidly.
+During the COVID-19 pandemic, DPI was invaluable in scaling {term}`social assistance` rapidly.
 Countries with established digital infrastructures, like digital IDs and payment systems, effectively expanded social assistance, including to previously uncovered populations.
 This underscored DPI's role in agile crisis response and its potential in future social protection strategies ([World Bank](https://openknowledge.worldbank.org/handle/10986/34710)).

 ## Open Source
 DPI often relies on open-source technologies, making its code available for public use, adaptation, and improvement.
 This fosters flexibility and customization for diverse social protection programs.
 Note that, like proprietary solutions, open-source technologies may require local adaptations.